justinhj/justinhj.github.io/_posts/2019-06-20-comonads-for-life.md

   }
 ```

 We need a simple function to convert the 0's and 1's of our life simulation with more attractive characters.
+By using `map` to apply the `prettify` then showing the grid we get a more pleasing representation than the zeros and ones.

 ```scala
  def prettify(i : Int) : Char = {